An integrated approach to explore the unknown role of trees in dryland crop production

 This project will apply a novel multi-scale remote sensing approach to derive a more complete understanding of the role of trees in landscape productivity and hydrology.
 A parkland landscape in Burkina Faso where the research group has experience and unique field datasets will be used as study area.
 Pléiades, Sentinel (1-3) and TanDEM-X will first be used to derive datasets on tree cover (structure and species composition), soil moisture and crops (type and production) at both local and landscape scale.
 These datasets will then be analysed with geo-statistical methods to clarify the relationships between trees, soil moisture and crop production.

 The project will deliver i) robust evaluations of new remote sensing systems and mapping methods in an important landscape type, and ii) improved understanding of key agro-ecological processes.

-Gästforskare vid Chalmers, Technology Management and Economics, Environmental Systems Analysis
+Gästforskare at Chalmers, Technology Management and Economics, Environmental Systems Analysis

 Ouagadougou, Burkina Faso

 World Agroforestry Centre (ICRAF)